Dr. Junchul Kim

 Aqrabawi AJ*, Browne CJ*, Dargaei Z, Garand D, Khademullah CS, Woodin MA, Kim JC.
 Top-down modulation of olfactory-guided behaviours by the anterior olfactory nucleus pars medialis and ventral hippocampus. *These authors contributed equally to this work.
-Nat Commun.
+Nature Communications.
 2016 Dec 22;7:13721.

 Cloke JM, Nguyen R, Chung BY, Wasserman DI, De Lisio S, Kim JC, Bailey CD, Winters BD.
 A Novel Multisensory Integration Task Reveals Robust Deficits in Rodent Models of Schizophrenia: Converging Evidence for Remediation via Nicotinic Receptor Stimulation of Inhibitory Transmission in the Prefrontal Cortex.
 J Neurosci.
 2016 Dec 14;36(50):12570-12585.